adhish-21/adhish-21/README.md

 - 👋 Hi, I’m @adhish-21
-- 👀 I’m interested in pentesting and artificial intelligence
+- 👀 I’m interested in DevOps and Cloud computing
-- 🌱 I’m currently studying computer science engineering
+- 🌱 I’m currently working as support engineer for DevOps team
-- 👨‍💻 I’m looking to collaborate on new technologies
 - 📫 How to reach me adhishraj37@gmail.com

 <!---